Commercial Emergency Lighting Testing

 - The legislation means business owners are obliged to have the right escape signage in place, in order to ensure that employees and customers can safely exit a building in an emergency

 - The regulations state that business owners must properly maintain their emergency lighting, to make sure it is reliable and remains effective in the event of power failure

 - The need for emergency lighting varies, depending on the size and purpose of the property, but no matter what type you have in place, it will need to be checked over each month and given a full duration test once a year

-At Hexo Services, we offer comprehensive Emergency Light Testing for businesses across London and the South East, covering everything from hotels and shops, to factories and schools.
+At Hexo Services, we offer comprehensive Emergency Light Testing in London and the South East, covering everything from hotels and shops, to factories and schools.